ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

     Figure 1: Using a cookie cutter (class) to make cookies (objects)

-You can think of a class as the type or classification.
-Each type can have **attributes** (the object's properties or what it knows about itself) and **behaviors** (what an object does).
-In Java code, the attributes are written as **instance variables** in the class, and the behaviors are written as **methods**.
+You can also think of a class defining a new type.
+Just like you use ``int`` to declare variables that can hold an whole number value, you can use ``Turtle`` to declare a variable whose value has to be an instance of the ``Turtle`` class.
+And just like the Java compiler will only let you do things with the values of ``int`` variables that make sense (like adding and multiplying them), it will only let you do thigs with values of a ``Turtle`` variable that make sense to do with turtles, namely accessing the instance variables and methods defined in the ``Turtle`` class.

 The following picture has lots of cats (objects of the type cat).
 They are all different, but they share the same attributes and behaviors that make up a cat.
-They are all **instances** of a cat with different values for their attributes.
+They are all **instances** of cat with different values for their attributes.
 Name some of the attributes and behaviors of the cats below.
 For example, the color (*attribute*) of the first cat is black (*attribute value*) and it is playing (*behavior*).

 .. figure:: Figures/catsLabelled.png
     :width: 500px